Perturbing the Derivative: Doubly Wild Refitting for Model-Free Evaluation of Opaque Machine Learning Predictors: Model: ERM with Convex Losses

-Now we provide the properties of the predictors $\hat{f}$ and $f^*$.
-First, by the first order optimality condition in variational analysis \citep{rockafellar1998variational}, we have the following proposition. \begin{proposition} For any $x\in\cX$, $f^*(x)$ minimizes the conditional expectation $\EE_{y}[\cl(f(x),y)|x]$.
+By the first order optimality condition in variational analysis \citep{rockafellar1998variational}, we have the following proposition. \begin{proposition} For any $x\in\cX$, $f^*(x)$ minimizes the conditional expectation $\EE_{y}[\cl(f(x),y)|x]$.
 Then, the directional Gâteaux derivative at any measurable function is zero, i.e.,

-\end{proposition} Therefore, given any $x$, $\nabla_1\cl(f^*(x),y)$ is a centered random variable.
-Naturally, in this paper, we assume the following sub-Gaussian tail property about it.